Maternity Day Assessment Unit

 • all Community Postnatal appointments

-• day assessment visits
+• maternity triage visits

 • throughout labour in Delivery suite and birth centres